Report Says IRS Virtual Servers Need Auto Monitoring

-A report released by the Treasury Inspector General for Tax Administration (TIGTA) has determined that the Internal Revenue Service (IRS) needs to address the security of their virtual servers, according to an article published by Accounting Today.
+According to an article published by Accounting Today, a report released by the Treasury Inspector General for Tax Administration (TIGTA) has determined that the Internal Revenue Service (IRS) needs to address the security of their virtual servers.

-The article goes on to state that “security configuration settings on hosts were not in accordance with IRS policy”, according to the TIGTA report, even though the IRS has created a process to monitor their infrastructure.
-All of the virtual servers residing on that host are then vulnerable to attack and could be compromised, according to the article.
+The article goes on to state that "_security configuration settings on hosts were not in accordance with IRS policy_," according to the TIGTA report, even though the IRS has created a process to monitor their infrastructure.
+All of the virtual servers residing on that host are then vulnerable to attack.
+They could be compromised, according to the article.